HugoG16/automatic-spectral-acquisition/README.md

 The calibration parameters are saved to a file and can be reused for every measurement.
 However, it is recommended to recalibrate the system every session.

+## Options
+The options for the program are contained in the file `automatic_spectral_acquisition\constants.py` and should be edited when necessary.
+You can select whether you are using an oscilloscope or the ADC.

 ## How to use

 To call the program, use the command `spectral`.
 To get help using the CLI, use the command `spectral --help` or `spectral <subcommand> --help`.

-To create a configuration file use
+To create a configuration file, use
 ```
 spectal config create
 ```